Devlore: Device Interrupt Protection for Confidential VMs: Design

-\paragraph{Checking Virtual Interrupts.} Next, we explain checks that the RMM has to perform with the \sm's cooperation.
-We start with simple checks \codename can do but will be insufficient and iterate over them to build towards our full set of checks. ~\cref{fig:interrupt-checks} shows each set of checks with a running example.
+Next, we explain checks that the RMM has to perform with the \sm cooperation.
+We start with simple checks that \codename can do but will be insufficient and iterate over them to build towards our full set of checks. \cref{fig:interrupt-checks} shows each set of checks with an example.

-\paragraph{\em Check \#1: Total Count.} To begin with, assume that the RMM performs a simple count-based check when the hypervisor injects virtual interrupts into a realm VM.
-Concretely, the RMM uses the physical interrupt information that the \sm stores to compute the total number of interrupts that should be injected for each realm VM.
-Subsequently, when the hypervisor injects the virtual interrupts to the VM, the RMM decrements the count of pending interrupts for that realm VM.
-This solution prevents the hypervisor from injecting too many or too few interrupts (see~\cref{fig:interrupt-checks}(a)).
-However, this checking method fails to prevent attacks where the hypervisor maliciously injects a virtual interrupt that the device had never sent.
+\newparagraph{Check \#1: Total Count.} To begin with, assume that the RMM performs a simple count-based check when the hypervisor injects virtual interrupts into a \cvm.
+Concretely, the RMM uses the physical interrupt information that the \sm stores to compute the total number of interrupts that should be injected for each \cvm.
+When the hypervisor injects the virtual interrupts to the \cvm, the RMM decrements the count of pending interrupts for that \cvm.
+This solution stops the hypervisor from injecting too many or too few interrupts (see \cref{fig:interrupt-checks}.a).
+However, this method fails to prevent attacks where the hypervisor maliciously injects a virtual interrupt that the device had never sent.

-\paragraph{\em Check \#2: Origination from a Physical Interrupt.} To stop the hypervisor from arbitrarily injecting virtual interrupts, the RMM should tie the authenticity of the physical interrupts to the virtual interrupts.
+\newparagraph{Check \#2: Origination from a Physical Interrupt.} To stop the hypervisor from arbitrarily injecting virtual interrupts, the RMM should tie the authenticity of the physical interrupts to the virtual interrupts.
 For this, the RMM requires the \sm to write the registered physical interrupt numbers that arrive to a list in realm memory.
-Then, when the hypervisor injects the virtual interrupt, the RMM ensures that for each virtual interrupt programmed into the vGIC there is a corresponding entry in the \sm's list, and only then forwards the virtual interrupt.
-In CCA, when the hypervisor injects the virtual interrupt via the RMM, it can send $n$ (where $n$ depends on the GIC implementation) distinct interrupts to the vGIC (see~\cref{ssec:cca-interrupts}). \fried{number depends on the GIC implementation, no?} So, for each virtual interrupt injection request, the RMM checks that all of the interrupts in the request are authentic.
-Tying the virtual interrupt to physical interrupts stops the hypervisor from arbitrarily injecting other interrupts but cannot ensure interrupt ordering (see~\cref{fig:interrupt-checks}(b)).
+Then, when the hypervisor injects the virtual interrupt, the RMM ensures that for each virtual interrupt programmed into the vGIC there is a corresponding entry in the \sm list and only then forwards the virtual interrupt.
+In CCA, when the hypervisor injects the virtual interrupt via the RMM, it can send $n$ (where $n$ depends on the GIC implementation) distinct interrupts to the vGIC (see \cref{sec:background}).
+So, for each virtual interrupt injection request, the RMM checks that all of the interrupts in the request are authentic.
+Tying the virtual interrupt to physical interrupts stops the hypervisor from arbitrarily injecting other interrupts but cannot ensure interrupt ordering (see \cref{fig:interrupt-checks}.b).